 We use information to provide and maintain our Identity Services on behalf of clients on the basis that the user has consented to the processing or otherwise requested Identity Services, the client has a legitimate or lawful reason for requesting Identity Services, or the processing is necessary to carry out a task in the public interest or for reasons of substantial public interest.

 In addition, we may also check whether we have previously verified a user on behalf of a specific client to help that client understand when a user may be generating multiple identities.
 To find out if the user is known to a specific client, we compare the facial image of the user to the facial images of other users previously verified on behalf of that specific client.
 To provide this check quickly, we store the numerical biometric data extracted from the previously collected facial images for as long as our client directs or until the client requests the deletion of those original images.

 Lastly, for our authentication service, we maintain a facial image for each of our client’s users.
 For each authentication attempt, we will capture a new facial image from the user and compare this to the one we hold for them.
 If the two images match, the authentication is confirmed.
 The facial image we retain for each user is in the form of numerical biometric data and we store this numerical biometric data for as long as our client directs or until the client requests the deletion of those original images.

-When we verify an identity or carry out a check on behalf of a client, we provide an Freedom ID Report to that client.
+When we verify an identity or carry out a check on behalf of a client, we provide a Freedom ID Report to that client.
 This Freedom ID Report details our recommendation and the reasoning behind it.
 The reasons are generated from the different machine learning models and human powered processes that are used to verify an identity or perform a check.

 As well as sharing information with clients, users, and data providers (as described above), Freedom ID also shares information with external parties that are performing tasks on our behalf (including sub-contractors or our affiliates) and with other companies, organizations, government bodies, and individuals outside Freedom ID where we have a legitimate legal reason for doing so (for example, in connection with any merger or acquisition or to comply with a court order) or where we have been instructed to share the information on behalf of our clients.

-We seek to protect the information we share by imposing contractual privacy and security safeguards on the recipient of the information.
+We seek to protect appropriately the information we share by imposing contractual privacy and security safeguards on the recipient of the information.
 This is particularly important in cases where the recipient is located in a country that has different or lesser privacy laws than those of the country where the information was originally collected.
 In some cases, however, it’s not possible for us to do so — for example, when we have a legal obligation to disclose information to a government authority and that government authority isn’t willing to enter into such contractual safeguards (such as the United Kingdom International Data Transfer Agreement or the European Union’s European Commission-approved Standard Contractual Clauses).

 Freedom ID takes appropriate administrative, physical, technical and organizational measures designed to help protect information about users from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 For more information about information security at Freedom ID, please visit the Guide to Security at Freedom ID.
 If you think you have identified a security vulnerability or bug in our Identity Services, please report it to the Freedom ID security team at firstname.lastname@example.org.

 We perform our Identity Services on behalf of our clients for a variety of different reasons.
 Those reasons are identified by our clients, and we rely on them to tell us when they no longer need us to store the information we’ve collected on their behalf.
 Once instructed, either through our agreement with the client or through an ad hoc request, we delete the information we have collected about users when performing the requested Identity Services.

 If you, as a user, would like to make a specific request to have your information deleted, please make that request directly to the client that carried out your related check.
 For more information about how to do this, please see below under “Your Rights”.

 Where we have a legitimate legal reason, we may also store information for longer than described above – for example, where we are under a binding legal order not to destroy information.

 Please be aware, for most requests Freedom ID will direct you to send your request directly to our client, as the entity ultimately responsible for your personal information and we may need to notify the relevant client (as described above in the Freedom ID Identity Lifecycle) so the client (and not Freedom ID) may fulfill or instruct us to fulfil the request.
 This is necessary where Freedom ID is acting on the client’s behalf as a data processor.
 In the limited circumstances where we act as a data controller, we will handle your request.

 As Freedom ID provides its Identity Services on behalf of its clients, Freedom ID will not disclose any information related to a specific check pursuant to a government or law enforcement request unless at the direction of a client or if there is a binding legal order to do so.
 This is necessary for us to comply with our legal obligations.
 Any government or law enforcement body requesting information related to a specific check may contact us at firstname.lastname@example.org, and we will seek to put you in contact with the relevant client.

-If you would like more information about how Freedom ID collects and uses information, please contact Freedom ID at email@example.com
+If you would like more information about how Freedom ID collects and uses personal information, please contact Freedom ID at email@example.com